fedeoasi/base-play-app/README.md

 it were a Scala collection issuing both typesafe queries (preferred) and plain SQL.

-The persistence layer is structured as follow:
+The persistence layer is structured as follows:

 1. A database component (e.g., `AuthDbComponenet`) contains the table model
 2. A data access layer (e.g., `AuthDal`) takes a JdbcDriver as input and